pkoenders/portfolio2020/src/content/projects-md/vodafone-nz/vodafone-nz.md

     addtohomepage: true
     title: Vodafone New Zealand
     coverimage: ./thumb@2x.jpg
-    intro: Implemented a UI design refresh of new digital brand guidlines across legacy pages.
+    intro: UI design refresh of new digital brand guidelines.
 ---

 <div class="description">

-Implemented a UI design refresh of new digital brand guidlines across legacy pages.
+Implemented a UI design refresh of new digital brand guidelines across legacy pages.

 Re-design and rebuild web pages, journeys, components and assets.

-Create hi-fi designs ensuring brand guidelines are adhered to and adjust those guidelines where appropriate to achieve a desired result.
-Deliverables included design files built, managed and styled at a component level, presented for a range of screen sizing and collaborate with stakeholders.
+Create hi-fi designs ensuring brand guidelines are adhered to.
+Deliverables included design files and components, presented for a range of screen sizing and collaborate with stakeholders.

 Design, build, maintain and manage style guides and pattern libraries.
-Ensure brand and style consistency across digital touchpoints and channels allowing designers to use consistent components from a shared source.
+Ensure brand and style consistency allowing designers to use consistent components from a shared source.

 </div>